Ōme-kaidō Avenue

 Ōme-kaidō Avenue (青梅街道) is one of the main roads leading westwards out of Tokyo.
-It begins in Shinjuku, passes through Ōme, and ends in Kōfu, Yamanashi.
+It begins in Shinjuku Ward, passes through the city of Ōme, and ends in the city of Kōfu, in Yamanashi Prefecture.

-The road was originally developed in 1606 to transport lime from Ome during the land reclamation efforts in Edo during the Tokugawa era and was known by different names in different eras and regions over the course of time, as "Ogawa-michi" and "Hakonegasaki-michi" in Edo, "Afume-michi" or "Mitake-michi" in Ome, and "Haraedo-michi" in Hakonegasaki.
-It was identified as 'Ōme Kaidō' on a survey map created in 1880 and formally designated as such in 1962.
+The road was originally developed in 1606 to transport lime from Ōme during the land reclamation efforts in Edo during the Tokugawa era and was known by different names in different eras and regions over the course of time, as "Ogawa-michi" and "Hakonegasaki-michi" in Edo, "Afume-michi" or "Mitake-michi" in Ōme, and "Haraedo-michi" in Hakonegasaki.
+It was identified as Ōme-kaidō on a survey map created in 1880 and formally designated as such in 1962.

-Ōme Kaidō overbridge
+Ōme-kaidō Overbridge

-The Ōme Kaidō overbridge is Shinjuku currently serves as the eastern terminus of the Ōme Kaidō, approximately 560 m northwest of the historical starting point at the intersection of Meiji-dōri and Shinjuki-dōri.
+The Ōme-kaidō overbridge in Shinjuku Ward currently serves as the eastern terminus of the Ōme-kaidō, approximately 560 m northwest of the historical starting point at the intersection of Meiji-dōri and Shinjuku-dōri.

 The Chuō, Saikyō, Shōnan-Shinjuku, and Yamanote train lines pass over the highway, with 10 lanes of roadway and sidewalks beneath.

 It is frequently featured in popular culture as the unofficial western gate to Kabukichō, most recently featured in the opening titles of Midnight Diner on Netflix.

-Stations of the Ōme Kaidō
+Stations of the Ōme-kaidō Avenue

-There are 9 post stations along the Ōme Kaidō.
+There are 9 post stations along the Ōme-kaidō Avenue.
 They are listed below with the corresponding modern-day municipality listed in parentheses.